SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Introduction

 \section{Introduction}

-Recently, embodied AI has attracted substantial attention for its capacity to dynamically perceive, understand, and interact with the physical world \cite{ibarz2021train, hua2021learning, chaplot2020object}.
+Recently, embodied AI has attracted substantial attention for its capacity to dynamically perceive, understand, and interact with the physical world \citep{ibarz2021train, hua2021learning, chaplot2020object}.
 With the exceptional reasoning and generalization capabilities in natural language, large language models (LLMs) can empower embodied agents to effectively make informed decisions, and interact seamlessly with both objects and humans in real-world scenarios.
-Numerous recent studies have shown that embodied LLM agents can achieve decent success rates and have a promising future in task planning~\cite{song2023llm,zhang2023building,wu2024mldt}.
+Numerous recent studies have shown that embodied LLM agents can achieve decent success rates and have a promising future in task planning~\citep{song2023llm,zhang2023building,wu2024mldt}.

 Despite advancements, mighty task planning capabilities of embodied LLM agents may enable them to undertake hazardous tasks, which poses risks to both property and human safety.
 To ensure the safe deployment of embodied LLM agents, particularly household robots, it is crucial to conduct a thorough investigation of their responses to hazardous instructions.
 However, research on this issue remains scarce.
-Most benchmarks about embodied LLM agents primarily focus on their planning capabilities, while overlooking the risks of hazardous tasks \cite{shridhar2020alfred, gan2021threedworld, puig2020watch, szot2021habitat}.
+Most benchmarks about embodied LLM agents primarily focus on their planning capabilities in structured, fixed-format tasks, while overlooking the risks of hazardous tasks \citep{shridhar2020alfred, gan2021threedworld, puig2020watch, szot2021habitat}.
+Although some works have focused on the safety of embodied agent planning \citep{zhu2024riskawarebench, zhu2024earbench}, they merely use AI-generated images as substitutes for the embodied simulation environment which the agent can not truly interact with.
+Moreover, their tasks are not comprehensive, particularly lacking discussions on the abstraction level and length of tasks.

+These limitations highlight the urgent need for a reliable benchmark that systematically evaluates how embodied LLM agents handle and mitigate the safety risks of hazardous tasks.
+To address this gap, we introduce \textbf{SafeAgentBench}, the first comprehensive safety-aware benchmark for embodied LLM agents to execute diverse tasks covering both explicit and implicit hazards in the interactive simulation environment.
+The benchmark will first provide hazardous instructions and environment observations to the agent, then execute the generated high-level plans through an action controller to update the environment state.
+After execution, it will assess the task completion.
+To achieve this, \textbf{SafeAgentBench} makes contributions from three key aspects: \emph{dataset}, \emph{embodied environment}, and \emph{evaluation methods}.